Ludicro/PortSwiggerAcademy/XSS/DOMXSS/Lab2_DOMXSSin_document-write_sink/Lab2_DOMXSS_Solution.md

-# Lab 2: DOM XSS in document.write Sink
+# XSS Lab 2: DOM XSS in document.write Sink

 ## Analysis
 The string inputed in the search bar was found in the following snippet from Inspecting: